mdditt2000/openshift-4-11/next-gen-routes-2-13/README.md

 ### Step 1: Deploy CIS

-Currently OpenShift Route API using HAproxy which can only support one **Public IP**, **Virtual Server** per BIG-IP.
-Routes uses HOST Header Load balancing to determine the backend application.
-CIS can resolve this issue by using a Global ConfigMap to specify global objects like IPs, Policies etc. This is similar to how Gateway API will work.
-The Global ConfigMap can be applied in different namespace than the Routes

-Add the following parameters to the CIS deployment
+Add the following additional parameters to the CIS deployment

-* Global ConfigMap info is passed to CIS with argument --route-spec-configmap="namespace/configmap-name"
-* Controller mode should be set to openshift to enable multiple VIP support(--controller-mode="openshift")
+* Create static routes on BIG-IP  --static-routing-mode=true
-* Using AS3 API to post ExternalDNS configuration --cccl-gtm-agent=false
+* Using OVN-Kubernetes --orchestration-cni=ovn-k8s
-* Using OVN Kubernetes with static routes.
-No CNI configured

 ```
 args: [